Open-Attestation/documentation-website/website/docs/developer-section/libraries/remote-files/open-attestation-verify.md

 The `verify` function is built to run a list of verification method.
 Each verifier will produce a fragment that will help to determine if the document is valid.
 OpenAttestation comes with its own set of verification methods available in `openAttestationVerifiers`.

-The `verificationBuilder` function helps you create custom verification method.
+The `verificationBuilder` function helps you to create custom verification method.
 You can reuse the default one exported by the library.

 Extending from what have been mentioned in [Custom Verification](#custom-verification), let's now build a new verifier using our custom verification method: